ZJU-ACES-ISE/chatunitest-maven-plugin/README.md

 💥 Expanded configuration options.
 Refer to **Steps to Run** for details.

+💥 Integrate multiple related tasks.

 ## Background
-Many people have tried using ChatGPT to help them with various programming tasks and have achieved good results.
-However, there are some issues with using ChatGPT directly.
-Firstly, the generated code often fails to execute correctly, leading to the famous saying **"five minutes to code, two hours to debug"**.
-Secondly, it is inconvenient to integrate with existing projects as it requires manual interaction with ChatGPT and switching between different platforms.
-To address these problems, we have proposed the **"Generate-Validate-Repair"** framework and implemented a prototype.
-Additionally, to make it easier for everyone to use, we have developed some plugins that can be seamlessly integrated into existing development workflows.
+Many people have tried using ChatGPT to assist with various programming tasks and have achieved good results.
+However, there are some issues with directly using ChatGPT: First, the generated code often does not execute properly, leading to the adage **“five minutes of coding, two hours of debugging.”** Second, it is inconvenient to integrate with existing projects, as it requires manual interaction with ChatGPT and switching between different pages.
+To address these issues, we have proposed a **“Generate-Validate-Fix”** framework and implemented a prototype system.
+Additionally, to facilitate usage, we have developed several plugins that can be easily integrated into existing development workflows.
+We have completed the development of a Maven plugin, which has been published to the Maven Central Repository, and we welcome you to try it out and provide feedback.
+We have also launched the Chatunitest plugin in the IntelliJ IDEA Plugin Marketplace.
+You can search for and install ChatUniTest in the marketplace, or visit the plugin page [Chatunitest: IntelliJ IDEA Plugin](https://plugins.jetbrains.com/plugin/22522-chatunitest) for more information about our plugin.
+In this latest branch, we have integrated multiple related works that we have reproduced, allowing users to choose and use them as needed.

 ## Steps to run (Docker)